raspberrypilearning/dont-fall-through/en/step_2.md

 ![Box Collider and Rigidbody components in the Inspector.
 Rigidbody has gravity check and kinematic unchecked.](images/cube-components.png)

+--- collapse ---

+---
+title: What does isKinematic mean?
+---

+When you set a Rigidbody to be **Kinematic** it means that the object will be completely controlled through code.
+This means that the physics of the world from interactions like collisions and gravity will not effect the object.

+--- /collapse ---

 --- /task ---

 ### Set the material with a script